aardappel/lobster/lobster/README.txt

-This folder contains all you need to develop Lobster programs, assuming a pre-built executable is available for your platform is available in this folder (likely for win32 / OS X)
+This folder contains all you need to develop Lobster programs, assuming a pre-built executable for your platform is available in this folder (likely for win32 / OS X)

 Full documentation is available in docs/readme_first.html